AminaANNANE/BBO_BPMNbasedOntology/README.md

 # BPMN Based Ontology (BBO)

 The core element of BBO is a fragment of BPMN 2.0 including concepts, relations an attributes to describe business processes (mainly Chapter 10 of BPMN 2.0 specification).
-We enriched this fragment with taxonomies, new concepts and relations to have a fine grained description.
+We enriched this fragment with taxonomies, new concepts and relations to have a fine grained representation of business processes.

 ## competency questions
 The file named "Competency questions.docx" contains the main competency questions that we collected from industrial companies and literature.